AmanH41/CPSC581IndividualProject/README.md

 <div style="text-align: center;">
   <img src="A2 sketch/A2_SKETCHES_concept__Refined_241027_171422_3.jpg" alt="img3" style="width: 45%; height: auto; display: inline-block; margin: 10px;">
 <p>
 The idea we ultimately chose was a dice-shaking unlock system.
 Similar to the drink maker concept, the user selects a set number of colored dice and then shakes the phone at a chosen intensity—low, moderate, or high.
 This process is repeated three times, with each combination of dice color and shake intensity forming a part of the PIN.
 To unlock the device, the user must correctly replicate their preset combinations three times.
 At the end, a message indicates if the "House" has won or lost.
-If the House wins, the input was incorrect; if the House loses, the input was correct, unlocking the device.
+If the House wins, the input is incorrect; if the House loses, the input is correct, unlocking the device.
 The sum indicator is included purely as a red herring to mislead anyone attempting to guess the PIN.
 </p>

 </div>